 Copper Products at Three D Metals

-Three D Metals offers a range of copper products, from coil, strip, bar, rod, sheet, and plate, to tube and pipe, as well as custom shapes.
+Three D Metals offers a range of copper products, from coil, strip, bar, rod, sheeting, and plate, to tube and pipe, as well as custom shapes.
 We also carry multiple types of copper and copper alloys.
 Click here for a full list of our copper products and alloys.

 Common Applications for Copper Sheets